ethereum/execution-apis/src/builder/specification.md

 3. Builder software **MUST** return `-32002: Unknown validator` if `pubkey` does not map to the validator that is expected to propose at `slot`.
 4. Builder software **MUST** return `-32003: Unknown fee recipient` if the builder does not have a `feeRecipient` mapped to the validator.
 5. Builder software **MAY** set the `feeRecipient` for the block to a different address than the address mapped to the validator so long as a payment equal to `value` is made to `feeRecipient`.
+6. Builder software **MUST** return a header whose `gasLimit` is equal to the validator's registered `gasTarget * 2` or as close as possible under the constraints of the consensus rules.

 ### `builder_getPayloadV1`